steveshogren/blog-source/source/_posts/2015-02-17-programming-language-safety-algorithm.markdown

 This comes in at 4 characters, for the typical case of null checking and performing some action with the inner value if it is there or returning the None if it isn't.
-Since it is compiler enforced, divide that by 2 for +2.
+Since it is compiler enforced, subtract -30 for: -26.

+#### JavaScript

 ``` javascript
     //1234567890123456789012345678901234567890